-The project aims to identify and document the effects, benefits and/or disadvantages of participating in the FPP from the perspective of the Aboriginal women clients and the FPP staff.
-The intention is to add to the knowledge and evidence base of what Aboriginal women consider to be an effective program, improving the capacity of the FPP, and thereby ultimately improving the health outcomes for Aboriginal women and their children.
+This project evaluated the perception of Aboriginal women's experiences as participants of the CAAC Family Partnership Program (FPP) in Alice Springs.
+The evaluation aimed to add to the knowledge and evidence base of what Aboriginal women consider is an effective program and improve the capacity of the FPP and ultimately improve the health outcomes for Aboriginal women and children.

 The project addressed the importance of gathering, exploring and analysing the expressed views, perspectives and opinions of the women utilising or withdrawing from the Central Australian Aboriginal Congress (CAAC) Family Partnership Program (FPP).
 Feedback about the FPP from the clients interviewed during the evaluation was very positive, especially about the education and support role played by the nurse home visitors.

 Some key findings included:

 - Women engaged in the program to be 'a better mum'